 GPS is another very important feature to look for in a dash cam.
 With GPS, dash cams can stamp the footage they take with the location and speed details of the recording.
 This makes the footage very helpful to use as evidence should an incident occur as you will know the exact location, date, time, and speed at which the event occurred.

-More advanced dash cams use GPS as a navigational feature as well and can direct you to your destination.
-With this type of dash cam, you can eliminate the need for a separate GPS device and save your smartphone battery if that is what you generally use.
+More advanced units use GPS as a navigational feature as well and can direct you to your destination.
+With this type, you can eliminate the need for a separate GPS device and save your smartphone battery if that is what you generally use.

-There are various power options for dash cams and what you use will depend on what your dash cam is compatible with.
-Many dash cams plug directly into your car’s cigarette socket and, therefore, turn on when your car turns on and remains off when your car is off.
+There are various power options available and what you use will depend on what your dash cam is compatible with.
+Many cameras plug directly into your car’s cigarette socket and, therefore, turn on when your car turns on and remains off when your car is off.
 This means that there will be a cord running from your dash cam to the cigarette socket.

 Dash cams with night vision will be able to record better video footage in low-light conditions.
 You should always consider how well a dash cam performs at night before making your decision as incidents often occur at night.

-A dash cam with low light sensors will be able to process and enhance the footage taken at night so that you can see it clearly and in detail.
-Dash cams with high dynamic range (HDR) are better for recording in low light conditions.
+A camera with low light sensors will be able to process and enhance the footage taken at night so that you can see it clearly and in detail.
+Those with high dynamic range (HDR) are better for recording in low light conditions.

 Durability and Heat Tolerance